Mental Health First Aid Training

 The new 3-hour student first aid course has been designed for key stage 3 and key stage 4 students (11+ years) and fulfils the requirements of the Department for Education in respect of first aid training.

 The Government announced that Personal, Social, Health and Economic (PSHE) education will become compulsory from September 2020 across all state-funded schools in England and this includes basic first aid training.
 However, due to school closures, schools that are not able to implement the changes will now have until Summer term 2021 to do so.

 Canine Assisted Learning have developed our new 3 hour Student First Aid Course to help with this valuable training ensuring these basic potentially life-saving skills are communicated with this key audience in a concise and effective manner.

 Our courses can take place at your school or establishment and can be conducted with varying group sizes.
 We are taking bookings for the new term now.
 Please contact us for more information.

-The CAL Affiliate programme is designed for any and all establishments that would like one of their members of staff to work with their own dog.
+The CAL Affiliate school dog training programme is designed for any and all establishments that would like one of their members of staff to work with their own dog.
 This would involve a detailed assessment to establish the best way to implement a bespoke training plan for the staff member/team and dog to work together to provide homegrown support to the people in and out of their organisation.

 Here at CAL, we have extensive experience working with schools and educational organisations who have wanted to have their own affiliate dog to work with their staff and students.
 Over the years we have extended this service to include a similar set-up in care homes, mental health settings and for individuals – most commonly counsellors/mental health practitioners who would like to involve a dog in their own personal practice and work.